Good indoor air quality plays a critical role in healing and wellness at hospitals and other healthcare facilities – lives may depend on it.

 To address the issue and find the right air filtration solutions, it’s important to understand the major causes of poor air quality inside healthcare facilities.

-Sick patients in healthcare facilities can unfortunately contribute to air quality that is less than ideal.
+Sick patients at healthcare facilities can unfortunately contribute to air quality that is less than ideal.
 Coughs can contaminate the air and surfaces within a hospital room or lab.
 Open wounds or infections can transfer viruses and bacteria from patients’ bodies onto surfaces such as bedpans, mugs, plates, silverware, bedding and other materials.
 Once these materials are disturbed, those contaminants become airborne.

 Many public hospitals in large urban areas were constructed many years ago, when innovations in ducts and vents were not as highly advanced as they are today.
 As a result, the air drawn into the hospital may not be properly filtered through the outdated ductwork.
 So, common pollutants such as dust mites, dirt, pollen and airborne bacteria can more readily circulate through the vents.

 Moisture presents a particular problem in ductwork.
-It often leads to problems such as mold and spores, not to mention the risk of salmonella and nosocomial infections, which can grow into a major health issue beyond compromised air quality alone.
+It often leads to problems such as mould and spores, not to mention the risk of salmonella and nosocomial infections, which can grow into a major health issue beyond compromised air quality alone.

 Much of the air that circulates through a hospital is drawn in from the outside.
 The indoor air quality in many health facilities therefore largely depends on the outside air quality.
-Dangerous vehicle exhaust fumes and odors can pose a threat by entering the building via the HVAC system.
+Dangerous vehicle exhaust fumes and odours can pose a threat by entering the building via the HVAC system.